- Places to Explore

 By the Middle Ages Regensburg had become a political, economic, and intellectual center.
 For many centuries it was the most important city in southeast Germany, serving as the seat of the Perpetual Imperial Diet from 1663 until 1806, when Napoléon ordered the dismantling of the Holy Roman Empire.

 Today the ancient and hallowed walls of Regensburg continue to buzz with life.
-Students from the university fill the restaurants and pubs, and locals do their daily shopping and errand running in the inner city, where small shops and stores have managed to keep international consumer chains out.
+Students from the university fill the restaurants and pubs, and locals tend to their daily shopping and run errands in the inner city, where small shops and stores have managed to keep international consumer chains out.

 Regensburg at a Glance